-She was a member of the Board of Directors of Tiscali SpA, Fiera Milano SpA, Teréga Holding, a French gas utility, Snam Foundation, MIP - Politecnico di Milano School of Management.
-President of the Italian Federation of Public Relations (FERPI) from 2011 to 2016, she was also Vice-President of Proxigas, a member of the Assolombarda Council and of the Board of Directors of Valore D.
+She was a member of the board of directors of Tiscali spa, Fiera Milano spa, Teréga Holding, a French gas utility, Snam Foundation, MIP - Politecnico di Milano School of Management.
+She is currently a board member of ACEA S.p.A.
+President of the Italian Federation of Public Relations (FERPI) from 2011 to 2016, she was also Vice-President of Proxigas, a member of the Assolombarda Council and of the board of directors of Valore D.